isaacblum/412penn.com/house-rules.md

 If using a BBQ or flame:
 ✅ Place it on a safe, open area away from the house
 ✅ Use the fire extinguisher provided
 🛑 Never leave a fire unattended
+🔥 Use of fire-related appliances or items is at the guest’s own risk.
+The host disclaims all responsibility for damages or injuries resulting from misuse or failure to follow safety guidelines.

 ---